Survival Sunday: Background

+Notable instances

 2004–05 season

+For the first time since the advent of the Premier League in 1992, no team was mathematically relegated before the final day of the season.
+In each of the last three weekends of the season, the team that was bottom of the table at the start of the weekend finished it outside the drop zone.
+The final round of the season started on 15 May with West Bromwich Albion at the bottom, Southampton and Crystal Palace one point ahead and Norwich City a further point ahead, in the last safe spot.

 On the final day of the 2004–05 FA Premier League, none of the three sides to be relegated had been decided.
 Norwich City, Southampton, Crystal Palace, and West Bromwich Albion were all separated by just two points going into the final match.
-It was the first time since the establishment of the Premier League in 1992 that no team was assured of relegation going into the final matchday and the closest dogfight in the top flight since 1927–28, when 11 teams were separated by only two points going into the final matchday, in an era when a win was worth two points instead of today's three.
+It was the first time since the establishment of the Premier League in 1992 that no team was assured of relegation going into the final matchday and the closest dogfight in the top flight since 1927–28, when 4 teams were separated by only two points going into the final matchday, in an era when a win was worth two points instead of today's three.
 Even worse, only one team survived the drop.
-West Brom (who started the day bottom) needed to beat Portsmouth at The Hawthorns and they won 2–0 thanks to goals from Geoff Horsfield and Kieran Richardson meaning Baggies fans were having to nervously wait for other results.
-Norwich, who started in pole position, were thumped 6–0 at Fulham and were relegated after a dreadful display.
-Southampton meanwhile hosted Manchester United and looked like staying up after a John O'Shea own goal but the Irishman set up Darren Fletcher to equalize before Ruud van Nistelrooy headed home to send them down.
-In the other game, Crystal Palace traveled to local rivals Charlton Athletic and after Bryan Hughes gave them a half time lead, Dougie Freedman equalized within two minutes of coming on as a substitute before winning a penalty which top scorer Andy Johnson scored meaning the Eagles looked like staying up but Jerome Thomas's free kick was headed home by Jonathan Fortune, the game finished 2–2, relegating them.
+West Brom (who started the day bottom) needed to beat Portsmouth at The Hawthorns, and they won 2–0 thanks to goals from Geoff Horsfield and Kieran Richardson meaning Baggies fans were having to nervously wait for other results.
+Norwich, who started in pole position, needed a first away victory of the season at Craven Cottage against Fulham with little to play for would secure their top-flight status and relegate the other three sides irrespective of their results.
+Instead, they were thumped 6–0 at Fulham and were relegated after a dreadful display.
+Southampton meanwhile hosted Manchester United and looked like staying up after a John O'Shea own goal, but the Irishman set up Darren Fletcher to equalize before Ruud van Nistelrooy headed home to send them down.
+In the other game, Crystal Palace traveled to local rivals Charlton Athletic and after Bryan Hughes gave them a half time lead, Dougie Freedman equalized within two minutes of coming on as a substitute before winning a penalty which top scorer Andy Johnson scored, heading them closer to staying up, but Jerome Thomas's free kick was headed home by Jonathan Fortune, the game finished 2–2, relegating them.
 That meant West Brom became the first team to be bottom at Christmas and stay up, this resulted in the Baggies fans invading The Hawthorns pitch, Portsmouth fans joined in as their local rivals Southampton were relegated, Albion also stayed up with the lowest ever points tally in the Premier League for a surviving team with 34.